leibnizli/arayofsunshine-dev/docs/RGB.md

 # RGB

-A color pick App, Support for macOS, It can pick a color form anywhere on the screen.
+A color picking app that supports macOS and can pick colors anywhere on the screen.

 ![RGB-App-Store](./img/rgb.png)